harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/build-scan-push-sto-ci.md

 </TabItem>
 </Tabs>

-### Analyze the results
+### Run a scan and analyze the results

 At this point, you might want to run a scan and view the detected issues.

 1. Select **Save**, and then select **Run**.
-2. In Run Pipeline, enter the repository and target settings you want to use.
-If you're using the [dvpwa repository](https://github.com/williamwissemann/dvpwa), enter the following:
+2. In Run Pipeline, enter the following under Codebase:

-   1. Under Codebase:
-      - Build type : **Git Branch**
+   1. Build type : **Git Branch**
-      - Branch name : **main**
+   2. Branch name : **main**

 3. Run the pipeline.
 When the execution finishes, select [**Security Tests**](/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/view-scan-results) to view the scan results.

 ## Build and push a test image

+### Add a Build and Push step

 Harness CI includes a set of [**Build and Push** steps](/docs/category/build-push-upload-download) that take a code repo with a Dockerfile, build a container image, and push it to an artifact repository.

-You'll now add one of these steps to build and push to your Docker Hub account.
+You'll now add one of these steps to build and push a test image to your Docker Hub account.

 <Tabs>
 <TabItem value="Visual" label="Visual" default>

-1. Select **Edit Pipeline** (top right).
+1. In the Pipeline execution window, select **Edit Pipeline** (top right).
 Then add a **Build and Push an image to Docker Registry** step after the Bandit step.

 2. Configure the step as follows: